dailydotdev/daily-api/README.md

 Finally run `npm run dev` to run the service and listen to port `5000`.

 ### Caveat

-We use `husky` for setting pre-commit git hooks to encrypt helm values.
-For those without access to our Google Cloud project it will throw an exception so you can simply comment it out from `package.json`.

 Currently, there is no staging environment for Algolia so there is no search functionality for local development.